Safety roles and responsibilities

 These are your roles and responsibilities:

 - Understand your workplace health and safety requirements

 - Inspect equipment and the workplace regularly

 - Be alert for hazards

-- Immediately report unsafe work practices and conditions to your supervisor
+- Report unsafe work practices and conditions to your supervisor right away

-- Report accidents, near misses, injuries and illnesses immediately to your supervisor
+- Report accidents, near misses, injuries and illnesses to your supervisor right away

 - Follow safe work practices and procedures

-- Cooperate with others on matters relating to occupational safety and health
+- Cooperate with others to promote occupational safety and health

 All workers have three safety rights:

 The right to know

-You have a right to know what hazards are present in the workplace, and be given the information, training and supervision you need to protect yourself.
+You have a right to know what hazards are present in the workplace, and to be given the information, training and supervision you need to protect yourself.

 The right to participate

-You have a right to participate in keeping your workplace healthy and safe, which may include selecting or being a health and safety representative or committee member.
+You have a right to participate in keeping your workplace healthy and safe.
+This may include selecting or being a health and safety representative or committee member.
 You also have a right to report unsafe conditions and practices.

-You can refuse work that you believe is dangerous to yourself or your co-workers.
+You can refuse work that you think could be dangerous to yourself or your co-workers.
 Read about how to refuse unsafe work.